 The program is restricted in its capability to disclose privileged and protected information.
 This privacy of information is for current and closed records as stated in the Code of Federal Regulations 42 CFR Part 2 and the federal Health Insurance Portability and Accountability Act (HIPPA).
-The UAC makes every attempt to keep protected information from possible misuse.
+The UTAC makes every attempt to keep protected information from possible misuse.
 Written permission or a legal court order is required before release of records.

 II.
 Client Confidentiality

-Although unlikely, UAC will notify the client, if for any reason, the security of PHI is breached.
+Although unlikely, UTAC will notify the client, if for any reason, the security of PHI is breached.
 Staff are prohibited from disclosing the admission, presence, or any other protected information regarding a client in the program.